and Migration Centre of

 is for full-time study, usually 25 hrs per week.
 If

-you wish you can work for up to 20 hours per week during
+you wish you can work for up to 40 hours every two weeks during

 the semester.
 In the semester holidays you have unlimited